 So, it's mostly a formality.
 After all, the planes aren't taxiing on the actual road, just a nearby taxiway.
 But the plane has to stop if a car drives down the road at the wrong time, slowing airfield operations.

-What civilians see: “Stop now, or a plane will turn on its engines and throw your whole car hundreds of feet with powerful jet wash.”
+How civilians see this sign: "Stop now, or a plane will turn on its engines and throw your whole car hundreds of feet with powerful jet wash."

 What service members see: "Just wait a sec' or some bureaucratic nonsense will slow down our operations here."